Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \textbf{Adversarial Erasing} enhances previous methods by introducing perturbations to the target concept's text embedding and using adversarial training to improve robustness. \textbf{Receler} \cite{huang2023receler} employs a lightweight eraser and adversarial prompt embeddings, iteratively training against each other, while applying a binary mask from U-Net attention maps to target only the concept regions. \textbf{AdvUnlearn} \cite{zhang2024defensive} shifts adversarial attacks to the text encoder, targeting the embedding space and using regularization to preserve normal generation. \textbf{RACE} \cite{kim2024race} improves efficiency by conducting adversarial attacks at a single timestep, reducing computational complexity.
-These methods enhance the model’s resistance to adversarial prompts aimed at regenerating erased concepts.
+These methods enhance the model’s resistance to adversarial prompts aimed at regenerating erased concepts. \textbf{CPE} \cite{lee2025concept} introduces a Residual Attention Gate (ResAG) that activates exclusively on target-concept tokens to precisely erase them.
+The gate is further strengthened through adversarial embedding attack–defense iterations, providing robust protection.

 \paragraph{Close-form Solution Methods} These methods offer an efficient alternative to fine-tuning-based erasure, focusing on localized updates in cross-attention layers to erase target concepts, inspired by model editing in LLMs \cite{meng2022mass}.
 Unlike fine-tuning, which aligns denoising predictions, these methods align cross-attention values. \textbf{TIME} \cite{orgad2023editing} applies a closed-form solution to debias models, while \textbf{UCE} \cite{gandikota2024unified} extends this to multiple erasure targets, preserving surrounding concepts to reduce interference. \textbf{MACE} \cite{lu2024mace} refines cross-attention updates with LoRA and Grounded-SAM \cite{kirillov2023segment,liu2023grounding} for region-specific erasure.
 A recent challenge is that erased concepts can still be generated via sub-concepts or synonyms \cite{liu2024realera}. \textbf{RealEra} \cite{liu2024realera} tackles this by mining associated concepts and adding perturbations to the embedding, expanding the erasure range with beyond-concept regularization. \textbf{RECE} \cite{gong2024reliable} addresses insufficient erasure by continually finding new concept embeddings during fine-tuning and applying closed-form solutions for further erasure.